roymichaels/lifepilotai/README.md

 ```json
 "predev": "ts-node scripts/init-db.ts"
 ```

-The script loads `initSQLite` from `src/lib/sqlite.ts` and sets up an in-memory SQLite database using `wa-sqlite`.
+The script depends on the `electric-sql` package.
+It loads `initSQLite` from `src/lib/sqlite.ts` and sets up an in-memory SQLite database using `wa-sqlite`.
 All migrations are applied each time the dev server starts, so the database is recreated on every run.
 Restart the dev server to reapply migrations after changing the schema.